jorderator/evolution-simulator/readme.md

 * Random distribution of food across the available area, and additional food appearing as time passes
 * Random generation of entities across the available area, with statistics randomised within set ranges
+* Individual entity stats are represented as an RGB value used to draw that entity

 ## Planned Features:

 These are the various ideas I have planned, including features I plan to work on soon, as well as ideas for potential features to be fleshed out and implemented later, and anywhere in between.

-* Representing individual entity stats as an RGB value used to draw that entity
 * Implementing entity behaviour, including several forms of movement, death, reproduction, etc
 * More entity properties, including those governing more complex behaviours to be added later
 * Change amount of food and perhaps entities to suit window size, to prevent large window sizes